-Deli very Pac kage s Royal Borough Transport Objectives 1.
+Delivery Packages Royal Borough Transport Objectives 1.
 Development management 2.
 Rail and Underground 3.
 Buses 4.
-Accessibility 5.
+Inclusive transport 5.
 Travel planning 6.
 Cycling 7.
 Walking 8.
 Cleaner vehicles 9.
 Car clubs 10.
 Streetscape 11.
 Managing on-street parking 12 .
 Road and footway maintenance 13.
 Smoothing traffic flow 14.
 Noise pollution 15 .
 Road safety - education, publicity and enforcement 16.
 Road safety - engineering 17.
-Safety and security 1: Improve accessibility to places and services, especially for • • • • • • those with special mobility needs 2: Make it easier for residents to choose walking, cycling and public transport over private car ownership and use • • • • • • - • • • • 3: Improve the quality, accessibility and reliability of public transport • • • 4: Reduce transport - related air and noise pollution and carbon dioxide emissions • • 5 : Increase the proportion of journeys made on foot and by bicycle • • • • • 6 : Manage on-street parking and loading to achieve a better balance between the competing demands on kerb-side space • • • 7: Improve journey time reliability for all road users • 8: Improve the appearance and efficiency of our streets and places, and make them inclusive for all - • • • • • • - • 9: Reduce the number and severity of road accident casualties • • • •
+Safety and security 1: Improve accessibility to places and services, especially for - - - - - - - - those with special mobility needs - - - - - - - - - - - - 2 : Make it easier for residents to choose walking, cycling and public transport over private car ownership and use • - 3 : Improve the quality, reliability and inclusivity of public transport • 4: Reduce transport - related air and noise pollution and carbon dioxide emissions • 5 : Manage on-street parking and loading to achieve a better balance between the competing demands on kerb-side space 6: Improve journey time reliability for all road users 7: Improve the appearance and efficiency of our streets and places, and make them inclusive for all - - - - - - 8: Reduce the number and severity of road accident casualties